Universal Polynomials for Tautological Integrals on Hilbert Schemes

-The same statement holds when the $T_i$ are topological types. \end{prop} Fixing types $T_i$, we may collect the universal polynomials for the number of curves having $m_i$ singularities of type $T_i$ in a generating function; this can then be written in the form $B_1^{c_1^2(L)}B_2^{c_1(L)c_1(S)}B_3^{c_1^2(S)}B_4^{c_2(S)}$ for rational power series $B_i$.
-See Corollary \ref{cor:curveGen} for a precise statement.
+We generalise this statement as Corollary \ref{cor:curveGen}: Fixing distinct types $T_i$, collect the universal polynomials for the number of curves having $m_i$ singularities of type $T_i$ in a generating function; this then admits a product expansion similar to the above.

-Both of these results have recently been obtained independently by Li and Tzeng using a generalization of Tzeng's degeneration approach, see \cite{LT}.
+Both Proposition \ref{curveCountProp} and Corollary \ref{cor:curveGen} have recently been obtained independently by Li and Tzeng via a generalisation of Tzeng's degeneration approach \cite{LT}.

-By the same method we are able to count hypersurface singularities in arbitrary dimensions.
-Namely, we have the following. \begin{prop}[\ref{divCountProp}] Let $X$ be a smooth, projective, connected variety, let $L$ be a line bundle on $X$, and let $T_1, \ldots, T_k$ be analytic singularity types.
-Suppose $L$ is $N$-very ample, where $N$ is an integer depending on the types $T_i$, and let $d$ be the sum of the codimensions of the $T_i$.
-There is a rational polynomial $G$ in the Chern numbers of $(X,L)$, depending only on the $T_i$, such that in a general $\PP^d \subseteq |L|$ the number of divisors having precisely $k$ isolated singularities of types $T_i$ is given by $G$. \end{prop}